 Pink Flamingo and Calgary Phil mix murals and music in unique anti-racism collaboration

-On 2 June 2021, Pink Flamingo announced a request for proposals and qualifications for a Black Lives Matter mural series to be completed in Calgary this summer.
-This first-of-its-kind project demonstrates the City of Calgary’s commitment to anti-racism and public art.
-It will employ and represent BIPOC (Black, Indigenous, People of Colour) Calgarians in a way that has never been done before.
-It is led by the populations it aims to represent.
+In the summer of 2020, Black-led advocacy organization, Pink Flamingo, and the Calgary Phil were working separately on different projects.
+In the case of Pink Flamingo, their Black Lives Matter Murals Project was underway, with phase one showcasing a work by renowned Calgary artist Jae Sterling, titled The Guide and Protector.
+Despite violent racially motivated threats, Sterling’s mural was completed in September 2020 and in June 2021, Pink Flamingo announced a request for proposals for phase two of their Black Lives Matter Mural Project.
+This first-of-its-kind project demonstrated the City of Calgary’s commitment to anti-racism and public art.
+It employed and represented BIPOC (Black, Indigenous, People of Colour) Calgarians in a way that has never been done before, by the populations it aims to represent.

-This project begins to bridge the gap between two artistic cultures that have historically been separated.
-By inviting the mural artists to honestly respond to the Calgary Phil’s commission, we can reflect on where we are at on the journey.
-This collaboration shows us a genuine representation of what is possible when these two artistic practices are allowed to collide.
+This project began to bridge the gap between two artistic cultures that have historically been separated.
+By inviting the mural artists to respond to the Calgary Phil’s commission, we can reflect on where we are at on the journey.
+This collaboration shows us a genuine representation of what is possible when these two artistic practices are invited to collide.